sr320/LabDocs/web/Products.md

 <script type='text/javascript' src='https://d1bxh8uas1mnw7.cloudfront.net/assets/embed.js'></script>

 Our lab strives to make all research products readily available.
 This includes publishing of online lab notebooks, presentations, data, and more.
-Not only does this effort serve a an effective means to share our activities with the public, but it facilitates scientific collaboration.
+This is an effective means to openly share our activities with the public.